 - Ignoring the Digital Estate: If your digital life is locked behind passwords no one knows, your online legacy may remain in "digital limbo" forever.

-- Selecting an Executor without asking: If you name a Friend as Estate Executor (Practical Steps and Documents), make sure they are willing and able to handle the specific duties required.
+- Selecting an Executor without asking: If you name a friend as the executor of your estate, make sure they understand and are willing to take on the role.
+Our guide to what an executor does explains the duties involved.

 Navigating Legalities and Legislative Changes

-For those concerned about their financial legacy, understanding Accessing Deceased Bank Account (Practical Steps and Documents) is vital for ensuring your estate can cover your final wishes without state intervention.
+For those concerned about their financial legacy, understanding how accounts are handled after a death—our guide to notifying banks and financial institutions covers this—helps ensure your estate can cover your final wishes without unnecessary state intervention.

 Frequently Asked Questions